isomerpages/mlaw-marketingshopfront/_about-singapore/2-legal-system.md

-### <a name="the-third-charter-of-justice"></a> The Third Charter of Justice
+  - title: The Third Charter of Justice

-The Third Charter of Justice of 12 August 1855 was granted to cope with the increase in the judicial workload which resulted from Singapore's rapid development.
+    content: <br>The Third Charter of Justice of 12 August 1855 was granted to cope with the increase in the judicial workload which resulted from Singapore's rapid development.